-The goal of the Food and Nutrition Services department is to provide our students with excellent meals that are locally grown, financially responsible and help to foster learning by keeping our students full and focused all day.
+The goal of the Food and Nutrition Services Department is to provide our students with nutritious meals that are locally grown, financially responsible and help to foster learning by keeping our students full and focused all day.

 USDA Nondiscrimination Statement